wp-plugins/phc-fx-woocommerce/readme.txt

 = Can i choose some price from my database? =
 Yes.
 Just choose wich field do you want in backend settings.

-= When i choose type of order and save.
-Is showed two new fields.
+= When i choose type of order, is showed two new fields.
 This is for what? = This fields allows you choose where do you want order status in your PHC FX.
 If you leave "save field status" empty, you can't able to see order status in your PHC FX.

 = When i import products what means "image of right" =